-For a growing number of people, dental implants are the most valuable investment for improved oral health and appearance.
-After all, it's a dental procedure that makes the impossible possible — it can create a full and beautiful smile for someone who has lost some or all of their teeth.
+For a growing number of people, dental implants in Dubai are the most valuable investment for improved oral health and appearance.
+After all, it’s a dental procedure that makes the impossible possible — it can create a full and beautiful smile for someone who has lost some or all of their teeth.
 Along with that, the implants help enable the mouth to function properly like before.

 The primary purpose of dental implants is to create a frame for replacement teeth — crowns or overdentures — to be attached to, so your mouth can regain its original structure and function.
 With dental implants and replacement teeth, you will be able to chew your food thoroughly, create the right sounds for speech, and maintain the healthy structure of your mouth.